-LANDBANK continues to complement the Bureau of Internal Revenue's Electronic Filing and Payment System (eFPS) through the development and implementation of the e-Tax Payment System (eTPS).
+LANDBANK continues to complement the Bureau of Internal Revenue's Electronic Filing and Payment System (eFPS) through the development and implementation of the eTPS.
 This allows customers with enrolled accounts to enjoy paperless tax filing and online payment via the internet.
 As of Dec.
 31, 2022, the transaction value increased by 16% from P98.97 billion in 2021 to P115.11 billion in 2022, covering transaction volumes of 440,380 and 467,725, respectively.